timemates/rrpc-kotlin-docs/Writerside/topics/Overview.md

 ## What is rRPC?

-rRPC abbreviation stands for RSocket + ProtoBuf.
+rRPC abbreviation simply stands for RSocket + RPC.
 This framework is designed to expose APIs as RPC (Remote Procedure Call) Services, enabling the creation of gRPC-like services directly from `.proto` files through code generation. rRPC provides essential core components for both server and client-side development, making it easier to build scalable and efficient RPC services.